2026-05-16 · research · lwIP 2.2.1 audit series · part 1 of 13

 250 OK

-pbuf_strstr finds AUTH at one offset; pbuf_memfind finds the terminating \r\n at auth + 5 + 500+.
+pbuf_strstr finds AUTH at one offset. pbuf_memfind finds the terminating \r\n at auth + 5 + 500+.
 The difference becomes the copy length.
-The padding bytes spill past tx_buf's last legal index and into whatever lives next in the struct smtp_session — on most builds, the surrounding session bookkeeping (tx_buf_len, state machine cursors, pbuf * pointers, the username/password buffers, the saved callback context).
+The padding bytes spill past tx_buf's last legal index and into whatever lives next in the struct smtp_session: surrounding session bookkeeping, state machine cursors, pbuf * pointers, username/password buffers, and the saved callback context.

 Reachability